oanda/apidocs/v1/rates.md

 ## Get an instrument list

-Return a list of tradeable instruments (currency pairs, CFDs, and commodities) that are available for trading with the account specified.
+Get a list of tradeable instruments (currency pairs, CFDs, and commodities) that are available for trading with the account specified.

     GET /v1/instruments